 Having an underlying respect for the location and those involved in your project is one of the key ways you’ll be travelling responsibly.
 Volunteering is a great way to make a positive contribution to the social and environmental challenges we experience when we travel the world, so having a positive and healthy attitude to the contribution you can make is where it all starts.

 ...especially when it comes to travelling and ethical volunteer work.
 By learning about the country you’re going to visit, you’ll be aware of their customs, religion and way of life.
 We recommend reading travel guides, asking for advice from friends and gathering as much knowledge as possible before you travel.
 The i-to-i team are a well travelled bunch and have great knowledge about ethical volunteering and are here to support you.
 We’re only at the other end of the phone line, so if you want some advice about local practise, you can give us a call!

 Statement of Commitment to Sustainability

-We have signed a pledge of our commitment to volunteer tourism to ABTA, which we as operators take extremely seriously.
-We believe that volunteer tourism enables people to experience difference cultures and environments whilst making a positive contribution to the local environment, economy, culture and society, and by providing a sustainable travel experience, we strive to create a better place for people to live, and better place for people to visit in the long term.
+We have signed a pledge of our commitment to ethical volunteer tourism to ABTA, which we as operators take extremely seriously.
+We believe that volunteer tourism enables people to experience difference cultures and environments whilst making a positive contribution to the local environment, economy, culture and society, and by providing a sustainable, responsible travel experience, we strive to create a better place for people to live, and better place for people to visit in the long term.

 It’s also our aim to increase our volunteer’s knowledge of sustainable travel...

 Understandably, we’re frequently asked why a volunteer should pay to give up their time to help a community in need.
 We are against aid reliance and firmly believe in assisting communities by realising their potential through our volunteers time and effort, without reliance on i to i or ‘drip fed financial aid’.
-To help you comprehend our aims here at i to i, we’ve put together a page which explains where your money does go, and how that makes our practises at i-to-i sustainable.
+To help you comprehend our aims here at i to i, we’ve put together a page which explains where your money does go, and how that makes our practises at i-to-i ethical and sustainable.